Two Influence Maximization Games on Graphs Made Temporal: Temporal Voronoi games

 \begin{proof} As already noted in \Cref{se:prel}, a vertex $v$ colored with color $i\in[2]$ in $\Vor(\Gg,2)$ is colored the same in $\Diff(\Gg,2)$, as $p_i$ reaching $v$ first implies that $p_i$ also reaches every vertex on a foremost walk from $p_i$ to $v$ first.

-To see that on monotonically shrinking temporal linear forest and cycles the converse also holds, assume that $v$ gets colored with color $1$ in $\Diff(\Gg,2)$.
+To see that on monotonically shrinking forest and cycles the converse also holds, assume that $v$ gets colored with color $1$ in $\Diff(\Gg,2)$.
 Note that there is exactly one temporal walk from $p_1$ to $v$ which does not use vertex~$p_2$ and no vertex repeatedly.
-Since no foremost walk ever needs to wait in $\mathcal{G}$, this temporal walk must have fewer edges than any temporal walk from $p_2$ to $v$.
+Since no foremost walk ever needs to wait in $\mathcal{G}$ (as no new edges appear over time), this temporal walk must have fewer edges than any temporal walk from $p_2$ to $v$.
 For the same reason, the walk from $p_1$ to $v$ consists of exactly $\td(p_1, v)$ edges.
 Thus,~$\td(p_1, v)<\td(p_2, v)$. \end{proof}